 You may also purchase your maintenance medication by utilizing the CVS Mail Order Pharmacy.
 If you are taking Maintenance Drugs you are limited to an initial 30-day supply and up to two subsequent 30-day refills of the Maintenance Drugs from a CVS Participating Retail Pharmacy.
-After this 90-day period you must be using the Mandatory Mail Order Program through the CVS Mail Order Pharmacy to purchase future Maintenance Drugs.
+After this 90 day period you must be using the Mandatory Mail Order Program through the CVS Mail Order Pharmacy or a CVS Maintenance Choice Pharmacy, such as CVS, Kroger or Costco to purchase future Maintenance Drugs.
 A short-term drug, like an antibiotic, would not be considered a Maintenance Drug and therefore you could fill your prescription at a local retail pharmacy.
-Ordering your Maintenance Drugs through the CVS Mail Order Pharmacy mandatory mail order program eliminates the need for monthly trips to the pharmacy by having your prescriptions delivered directly to your home.
+Ordering your Maintenance Drugs through the CVS mail Order Pharmacy mandatory mail order program eliminates the need for monthly trips to the pharmacy by having your prescriptions delivered directly to your home.
 Specialty Prescription Drugs, both Oral and Injectable, are not available through the mandatory mail order pharmacy program.